 When a non-venting roofing material is used, like asphalt shingles, wood shingles or standing seam metal roofing, a vented cold roof is required to ensure that the roofing material lasts & the stresskin panels continue perform for years.

 Channels are pre-cut in the foam for electrical wires and OSB splines screwed in at the joints to hold the panels tight.
 2x framing is installed around the windows & doors for added strength.
 Mechanicals, like plumbing and wiring can also be hidden in the 2x floor framing and the interior partitions.
+The result is an airtight insulating system that is extremely efficient.
+So efficient that we recommend that an air-to-air heat exchanger is installed to ensure adequate fresh air ventilation.

 High quality 2x tongue & groove ponderosa pine decking is used between floors.
 Most of the time we install another 2x floor system above the decking for mechanicals, but our pine decking is so nice that many of our clients choose to use it for their finished floors upstairs.